Boost your career prospects

-Why undertake a BBSRC DTP PhD?
+Why undertake the BBSRC DTP PhD?

 - Get cross-disciplinary experience and training through project rotations early in the programme.